ymzuiku/BenchCraft/README.md

-# Performance Test for Go, Bun.js, Node.js, Rust, and C#
+# Performance Test for Go, Bun.js, Node.js, Rust, Python and C#

-This performance test evaluates the execution time and resource utilization of computationally intensive tasks across five programming environments: Go, Bun.js, Node.js, Rust, and C#.
+This performance test evaluates the execution time and resource utilization of computationally intensive tasks across five programming environments: Go, Bun.js, Node.js, Rust, Python and C#.
 It examines both single-threaded and multi-threaded (or simulated concurrency) scenarios to compare the efficiency, runtime behavior, and memory usage of each language.

 ## Test Description